vegaprotocol/vega/DEBUG_WITH_DLV.md

 2) You can attach the `dlv` debugger to the intergation tests.

 For both you'll need to
-- You will need to read and follow instructions in `GETTING_STARTED.md` first.
+- Read and follow instructions in `GETTING_STARTED.md` first.
 - Install `dlv` if you've not already done so.
 In `VSCode` you can do this by launching the "Command Palette" and running `Go: Install/Update Tools`, select `dlv`, press OK.